trigger-corp/trigger.io-launchimage/module/docs/index.md

 	The solid color to use behind this launch image can be configured with the **Background Color** configuration option.

-> ::Note:: Both Android images must be defined for Android builds.
+> ::Note:: All images must be defined for a given platform in order to build successfully.

 Background Color
 :	The color to be shown behind the image if it doesn't fit the screen exactly, to be specified using